. Environmental Illness, Sick Building Syndrome and MCS

 People often shrug my symptoms off as allergies; I’m feeling misunderstood and alone.

 Phone lines are few and far between, and the community is definitely somewhat; cut off from what the rest of us might consider as civilization.
-However, being so isolated does protect the health of inhabitants who claim a population range of people from all different races ethnicities, religions and backgrounds.
+However, isolation does protect the health of inhabitants who claim a population range.
+People are from all different races ethnicities, religions and backgrounds.

 Well, I can’t just move to Arizona.
 Where can I find support?